Btombari/language-presentation/LANGUAGES.md

 The constants of Module are named similar to the class constants with an uppercase letter.
 The methods of module are defined in the same way as class methods.
 Below is an example of modules, which has a constant PI and two module methods.
-We call the module method by preceding the method‚Äôs name with the module‚Äôs name and a period, e.g. Area.round(r) .
+We call the module method by preceding the methodís name with the moduleís name and a period, e.g. Area.round(r) .
 To access constants, we call the module constant using the module name, two colons, and the constant name. e.g. Area::PI.

 When & How Modules are Used?